Daedalus KERB SEIS Fund

 The target return is 3x the original investment after a period of 3 to 5 years however this is not guaranteed.
 A performance fee will be paid once investors receive 125p per 100p invested in each company.

 The management team expect to be able to offer a range of exit options.
 If successful, each trader will be launching a physical restaurant and then looking to establish multiple sites within a 1-5 year timeframe.
 For those that achieve this, a trade sale or management buyout are likely strategies.

-Currently, Daedalus are managing the exit of their first EIS/SEIS funds by way of share capital reduction.
+Currently, Daedalus is managing the exit of its first EIS/SEIS funds by way of share capital reduction.
 However, this is not indicative of future success.
 Exit and timeframes are not guaranteed.

 Specific risks with this offer are:

 - Loss of capital: there is no guarantee that a popular street food concept will translate to a successful permanent restaurant.

 - Key person risk: the majority of street-food vendors are founded by individuals or a small group.
 If a key founder were unable to continue within the business it may not be possible to replace them.